-LIQUIDMETAL TECHNOLOGIES, INC. AMENDMENT NO. 1 TO FORM 10-Q FOR THE QUARTER ENDED SEPTEMBER 30, 2005
+LIQUIDMETAL TECHNOLOGIES, INC. AMENDMENT NO. 2 TO FORM 10-Q FOR THE QUARTER ENDED SEPTEMBER 30, 2005

-EXPLANATARY NOTE
+EXPLANATORY NOTE

-We are filing this Amendment No. 1 to our Quarterly Report on Form 10-Q for the quarter ended September 30, 2005, as filed with the U.S. Securities and Exchange Commission (SEC) on December 1, 2005, in response to (1) a request by the SEC to make certain changes to the disclosure in Item 4 thereof; (2) revise the certifications required by SEC Rule 13a-14(a) as contained therein; and (3) restate our financial statements to properly account for the beneficial conversion feature of the senior convertible notes issued in August 2005 and to recognize impairment charges to our long term assets.
-This amendment does not reflect events occuring after the filing of the originally filed Form 10-Q.
+We are filing this Amendment No. 2 to our Quarterly Report on Form 10-Q for the quarter ended September 30, 2005, as filed with the U.S. Securities and Exchange Commission (SEC) on December 1, 2005, and as amended on March 16, 2006, in response to (1) a request by the SEC to make certain changes to the disclosure in Item 4 thereof; and (2) to restate our financial statements to properly account for the conversion feature of the senior convertible notes issued in March 2004 and August 2005(see Note 8 to the condensed consolidated financial statements).